 If you've ever wished Apple's Screen Time did more to actually protect your kids online, Gertrude is the answer you've been looking for.
 Built by Jared Henderson — a Christian, homeschool dad, former pastor, and programmer — Gertrude takes a "default deny" approach to internet safety: everything is blocked unless you specifically approve it.^1

 The flagship Mac app gives parents comprehensive web filtering, screenshot capture, and keystroke logging, all managed remotely from any device.
 Need to approve a website your child just requested?
-You'll get a notification and can handle it from your phone.^1 Version 2.9 introduced unfiltered mode (monitoring without blocking, ideal for older teens), always-blocked items that persist even during filter suspensions, batch unlock requests, and dramatically improved performance.^2 The free iOS app (Gertrude Blocker) plugs the gaps Apple left in Screen Time — blocking GIF searches in iMessage, image previews in Spotlight, album artwork and music videos in Apple Music, and thumbnails in Maps.^3 Parents can now connect their child's iOS device to a Gertrude account for remote control of blocking rules.^4 And Gertrude AM, their safe podcast app, lets kids listen only to parent-approved shows behind a PIN code.^1
+You'll get a notification and can handle it from your phone.^1 Recent additions include an unfiltered mode (monitoring without blocking, ideal for older teens), always-blocked items that persist even during filter suspensions, batch unlock requests, dramatically faster filter decisions, and an optional daily email nudge to review your kids' screenshots only on days they're actually active.^2 The free iOS app (Gertrude Blocker) plugs the gaps Apple left in Screen Time — blocking GIF searches in iMessage, image previews in Spotlight, album artwork and music videos in Apple Music, and thumbnails in Maps.^3 Parents can connect their child's iOS device to a Gertrude account for remote control of blocking rules.^4 And Gertrude Podcasts (formerly Gertrude AM), their safe podcast app, lets kids listen only to parent-approved shows behind a PIN code.^1

 Gertrude is fully open source and collects no user data on iOS.^5